 Parents’ guide to college admissions time

 Work with your child to select colleges that will provide the best fit.
 Try not to get caught up in rankings and name brands, and most importantly, don’t force your student to apply only to schools that you like.
 Keep the list realistic and balanced.
-It does not hurt to apply to that dream school even if it might be a real stretch, but don’t load the list with schools that are all like that or you could very likely suffer a very difficult and disappointing time when the responses start to come back.
+It doesn’t hurt to apply to that dream school – even if it might be a real stretch – but don’t load the list with schools that are all like that, or you could very likely suffer a very difficult and disappointing time when the responses start to come back.

 Help your students keep up with deadlines and due dates.
-Maybe make a chart or calendar, keep it in a central location as a reminder, and check off completed items throughout.
-This keeps the process in their hands and avoids micromanagement on your part.
+Maybe make a chart or calendar and keep it in a central location as a reminder, and check off completed items throughout.
+This keeps the process in their hands, and avoids micromanagement on your part.

 Stay positive and celebrate every success.
 Every time one of those big envelopes lands in the mailbox, even if it is from a safety school, make sure to emphasize how great it must be to know they are going to college and have some great choices.
 Your support and encouragement mean everything to them at this time, as does your ability to give them the independence they need to succeed.

 Remember that this time will pass, more quickly than you know.
 Before you realize it, it will be time to pack those suitcases and get on the plane to take them college.
 The stress will become a distant memory, replaced by the pride you will feel when you first set foot on the campus your child will call home for the next four years.
 And if you feel that you need some help balancing all there is to do, please do not hesitate to contact me!

 This article is from my archives and was first published in November 2018.